SSegunV/tree_cover_model/README.md

 # Tree_Cover_Model

 ## Objective
-To predict the forest cover type (most common kind of tree cover) based on cartographic variables.
+Predict the forest cover type (most common kind of tree cover) based on cartographic variables.

 Keras is being used to classify the data into 7 types, as listed below
 * Spruce/Fir